ThanasisNidriotis/ReadMeTestingGrounds/soundwave/SoundwaveReadMe.md

      - inputing_endianess()
      - inputing_words()
      Which execute the same tasks as in the rate subprogram.

+### How to run generate
+    To execute generate,after compiling, you need to run the following command/s or any variation of them inside your terminal changing the values as you see fit.
+    ```
+    ./soundwave generate > your_file_name.wav
+    ./soundwave generate --dur optional_value > your_file_name.wav
+    ./soundwave generate --sr optional_value > your_file_name.wav
+    ./soundwave generate --fm optional_value > your_file_name.wav
+    ./soundwave generate --fc optional_value > your_file_name.wav
+    ./soundwave generate --mi optional_value > your_file_name.wav
+    ./soundwave generate --amp optional_value > your_file_name.wav
+    ```
+    You can also used a combination of these commands, combaning them to generate a different sound,according to the equation stated above.
     <br>
 -----------------------------------------------------------
 ## :mag: 3 .
 Libraries used, Compiler and How to run!